Oooh I loved the '87 Topps set when I was a kid.

 ― clemenza, Friday, 18 May 2012 20:55 (five years ago) Permalink

 ― Mad God 40/40 (Z S), Monday, 4 June 2012 18:19 (five years ago) Permalink

 ha haah a haha

-― Porto for Pyros (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 4 June 2012 18:22 (1 year ago) Permalink
+― Porto for Pyros (The Cursed Return of the Dastardly Thermo Thinwall), Monday, 4 June 2012 18:22 (five years ago) Permalink

 There's still a part of my brain left over from highschool that could get back into collecting baseball cards tomorrow if I let it.
 That obsessive collect the whole set, find my favorite players, etc gland.
 Dangerous, dangerous stuff.
 I dare not let it out.